Karmayogi (2012 film)

 Karmayogi is a 2012 Indian Malayalam-language film directed by V. K. Prakash, starring Indrajith, Nithya Menon, Padmini Kolhapure, Saiju Kurup, Ashokan, Thalaivasal Vijay and Manikuttan.
 The film's screenplay is written by Balram Mattannur.
 It is an adaptation of Shakespeare's Hamlet.
 Indrajith plays the protagonist in the film.

 Plot

 The film tells the story of Rudran Gurukkal, the lone male descendant of the Chathothu family.
 The family represents the Yogi community, in which Lord Shiva is believed to have been born.
-Rudran is haunted by a strange kind of destiny.
+Rudran is haunted by and hostage to his destiny.
 This forms the crux of the story.